bbauska/W3Cx-5of5/README.md

     declared like this: this.name this.side; and methods declared like
     this: this.speak = function() {&#41;}

-5.  **Very often some properties are initialized using the constructor function parameters**, so that the newly constructed objects will get an initial value for their properties.
+5.  <b>Very often some properties are initialized using the constructor function parameters</b>, so that the newly constructed objects will get an initial value for their properties.
 In this case, we use the this keyword to distinguish the property from the constructor function parameter: